 Store cooked chicken thighs in the freezer too.
 As above, make sure they are completely cooled before storing them in an airtight freezer-safe container or freezable bags.
 You can store chicken thighs in the freezer for up to 4 months.
 Defrost thoroughly overnight in the fridge and reheat in the oven until piping hot for the best results.

-It’s very easy to remove the skin from chicken thighs yourself, just take your time and use a sharp knife to carefully peel the skin away from the chicken meat.
+It’s very easy to remove the skin from chicken thighs yourself.
+Take your time and use a sharp knife to carefully peel the skin away from the chicken meat.

 There is no need to throw the skin away though.
 You can easily turn leftover chicken skin into a tasty snack like our crispy chicken skin crisps: